vmware/burp-rest-api/README.md

 3) On Linux and Mac, mark the launcher as executable using `chmod +x burp-rest-api.sh`
 4) Bootstrap the system using either `./burp-rest-api.sh` or `./burp-rest-api.bat`, depending on the operating system

+### Burp Suite Support and Limitations

+**burp-rest-api** supports both the legacy Burp Suite Professional v1.7 and the newer Burp Suite Professional v2022.x.
+Since this project relies on [Burp Extender API](https://portswigger.net/burp/extender), the behaviour of certain functionalities might be slighlty different depending on the version of Burp.
+For example, the [Burp Suite Scanner configuration in v2022.x is no longer customizable](https://forum.portswigger.net/thread/scan-configuration-80c07e6d3e1080058).

 ### Configuration

 By default, Burp is launched in headless mode with the Proxy running on port 8080/tcp (**localhost only**) and the REST endpoint running on 8090/tcp (**localhost only**).